 Three Dimensions of Knowing a Person

-You see I try as much as possible to reserve judgment to an individual until I am able to understand that person based on three dimensions.
+You see, I try as much as possible to reserve judgment to an individual until I can understand that person based on three dimensions.

 - What the person says